All Hilbert spaces are the same: consequences for generalized coordinates and momenta: Coordinate and momentum operators

 \subsubsection{Case 1}

 When the domain of $x$ is the entire real axis, $\dd \mu_p=\proj{p} \dd p$ is a projection-valued measure.
 That this is so, follows, in physicists' notation, from $\braket{p'}{p}=\delta(p'-p)$.
 This implies that $P_1$ is self-adjoint.
-In this case, we do simply have $P_1=-i d/dx$.
+In this case, we do simply have $P_1=-i \dd/\dd x$.
 The commutator $[X_1,P_1]=i\openone_{H_1}$ is thus the standard one.
 Arguably the more fundamental relation is the exponentiated (Weyl) form of the commutator, in terms of unitary displacement operators, \be e^{isP_1}e^{it X_1}=e^{itX_1}e^{isP_1}e^{its}, \ee for all $s,t\in\RR$.
 This relation is stronger than the standard commutation relation and implies it.
-The Stone-von Neumann theorem states \cite{hall2013quantum,summers2001stone} that any pair of operators $X_1,P_1$ that satisfy (\ref{W}) for all $s,t\in\RR$ are unitarily equivalent to the standard position and momentum operators on $L^2(\RR,\dd x)$.
-Later we will see that in finite-dimensional Hilbert spaces the Weyl relation survives in discretized form.
+The Stone-von Neumann theorem states \cite{hall2013quantum,summers2001stone} that any pair of operators $X_1,P_1$ that satisfy (\ref{W}) for all $s,t\in\RR$ and that are weakly continuous in $s,t$ are unitarily equivalent to the standard position and momentum operators on $L^2(\RR,\dd x)$.
+Each assumption going into the Stone-von Neumann theorem can be revoked.
+See Chapter 3 of Ref.~\cite{Ruetsche2011} for representations that may result in those cases.
+Later we will see that in finite-dimensional Hilbert spaces the Weyl relation survives in discretized form (see Eq.~(\ref{dWeyl})).